 It is extremely rare – there are only seven known cases in Australia and around 172 living worldwide.
 It’s a devastating genetic, degenerative, terminal brain disease that affects mostly children.
 Symptoms generally appear between the ages of two and six years old in children who were previously developing normally.
 Sudden uncoordinated muscle movement (cerebella ataxia); abnormal muscle stiffness (spasticity); difficulty walking or standing unaided; irritability; damage to optic nerve; epileptic seizures; delayed development; possible deterioration of mental functioning; loss of motor functions.

 In a very short period of time, it causes the inability to walk, talk and eat, unable to sit unassisted, they lose the use of their hands and lose head control.
-Patients can have epileptic seizures, spasticity, vomiting, irritability and mental retardation, blindness, deafness, coma and is followed by death often before reaching teenage years.
+Patients can have epileptic seizures, spasticity, vomiting, irritability and intellectual disability, blindness, deafness, coma and is followed by death often before reaching teenage years.
 Some patients die during the coma; others recover slowly, but never to the same level as before.

 VWM disease is chronic and progressive with periods of relative stability followed by episodes of more rapid and severe deterioration after any of the following triggers: